Mayo Clinic's approach

 Expertise and rankings

 Mayo Clinic is a leader in the emerging field of precision medicine.
-And breast cancer is among the first areas in which the clinic is making this approach available to patients.
+Breast cancer is among the first areas in which the clinic is making this approach available to patients.

 Innovation and research

-Mayo Clinic is making new options available to people at risk of breast cancer and those who have received a diagnosis of breast cancer.
+Mayo Clinic is making new options available to people with an increased risk of breast cancer and those who have received a diagnosis of breast cancer.
 These advances are built on the clinic's rich history in advancing the science of using genomics to better predict, diagnose and treat disease.
-Mayo Clinic activities include:
+Mayo Clinic doctors and researchers have made several achievements in this area, including:

-• Doing advanced (phase II) clinical trials of endoxifen, a drug developed by Mayo Clinic researchers to help people who don't respond to standard hormonal therapies, including aromatase inhibitors, fulvestrant and tamoxifen.
+- Doing advanced clinical trials of endoxifen, a medicine developed by Mayo Clinic researchers to help people who don't respond to standard hormonal therapies, including aromatase inhibitors, fulvestrant and tamoxifen.

 Nationally recognized expertise

-In addition, Mayo Clinic's precision medicine researchers joined Nobel Prize winners and other worldwide leaders as featured speakers at the 10th International Society for Applied Biological Sciences Conference.
+Mayo Clinic's precision medicine researchers regularly join Nobel Prize winners and other worldwide leaders as featured speakers at the International Society for Applied Biological Sciences (ISABS) Conference.
 This conference is considered one of the most important events of the year in precision medicine.

-Mayo Clinic's other leadership roles in precision medicine include:
+Mayo Clinic has other leadership roles in leading research organizations studying precision medicine.
+These include:

 Center for Individualized Medicine

-The Mayo Clinic Center for Individualized Medicine explores and advances personalizing patient care through the application of genomic science and applying new therapies targeted to a person's genetic mutations.
+The Mayo Clinic Center for Individualized Medicine explores and advances personalizing patient care through the application of genomic science.

 The center hosts an annual genomics conference where international researchers and experts in the rapidly changing field of precision medicine share their discoveries.